maurolepore/2020-07-15-rice/README.md

 without requiring people to edit both files in the usual case where no extra pages are created.

-## Installing Software

-If you want to set up Jekyll
-so that you can preview changes on your own machine before pushing them to GitHub, you must install the software described below.
-(Note: Julian Thilo has written instructions for [installing Jekyll on Windows][jekyll-windows].)

-1.  **Ruby**.
-    This is included with Linux and macOS;
-    the simplest option on Windows is to use [RubyInstaller][ruby-installer].
-    You can test your installation by running `ruby --version`.
-    For more information,
-    see [the Ruby installation guidelines][ruby-install-guide].

-2.  **[RubyGems][rubygems]**
-    (the package manager for Ruby).
-    You can test your installation by running `gem --version`.

-3.  **[Jekyll][jekyll]**.
-    You can install this by running `gem install jekyll`.

-## Setting Up a Separate Repository for Learners

-If you are teaching Git,
-you should create a separate repository for learners to use in that lesson.
-You should not have them use the workshop website repository because:

-*   your workshop website repository contains many files that most learners don't need to see during the lesson, and

-*   you probably don't want to accidentally merge a damaging pull request from a novice Git user into your workshop's website while you are using it to teach.

-You can call this repository whatever you like, and add whatever content you need to it.

-## Getting and Giving Help

-We are committed to offering a pleasant setup experience for our learners and organizers.
-If you find bugs in our instructions, or would like to suggest improvements, please [file an issue][issues] or [mail us][email].

 [email]: mailto:team@carpentries.org
 [customization]: https://carpentries.github.io/workshop-template/customization/index.html